 - If the ash tree has a blue dot, it is scheduled for removal at this time.

 The removal process takes place in three steps.
 First, the tree is removed, leaving only the stump.
 Second, the stump is ground out, leaving a pile of wood chips behind.
 Lastly, during site restoration, the wood chips are removed, the hole is backfilled with black dirt, and grass seed are put down.

-Through mid-June, Homer has removed 91 percent of the trees currently scheduled for removal, and 45 percent of the stumps.
-Site restoration work is scheduled to begin the third week of June, 2014.
-Tree removal work is expected to be complete in mid-July, 2014.
-Stump removal and site restoration work is expected to be completed in October, 2014.
+Through mid-September, Homer has removed 93% of the trees currently scheduled for removal, 73% of the stumps and 42% of the site restorations.
+All of the tree removal, stump removal and site restoration work is expected to be completed by the first week of December, 2014.

 Homer Tree Care removed about 200 dead ash trees in the winter of 2012-13 that were deemed most unsafe.
 The Village already has responded to a number of requests to remove dangerous limbs from several affected trees and will continue to address trees that may pose a safety hazard.